fricze/observable-gallery/koans/01-display-photos.md

 }
 ```

-Looks almost like setting active photo ID in Photo Component.
+Looks almost like setting active Photo ID, we've done in Photo Component.
 Only difference is, this time we're sending `noPhotoID` instead of real ID.
 This way no active photo is displayed!
+What more can we do with our gallery?
+Maybe… let's try adding some photos!